PowerShell/PSScriptAnalyzer/PowerShellBestPractices.md

 ###Severity: Information
   - All of the following three rule are grouped by: [ReturnCorrectTypeDSCFunctions](https://github.com/PowerShell/PSScriptAnalyzer/blob/master/RuleDocumentation/ReturnCorrectTypeDSCFunctions.md)
-    - Avoid return any object from a Set-TargetResource function
+    - Avoid return any object from a Set-TargetResource or Set (Class Based) function
-    - Returning a Boolean object from a Test-TargetResource function
+    - Returning a Boolean object from a Test-TargetResource or Test (Class Based) function
-    - Returning an object from a Get-TargetResource function
+    - Returning an object from a Get-TargetResource or Get (Class Based) function
   - DSC resources should have DSC tests [DSCTestsPresent](https://github.com/PowerShell/PSScriptAnalyzer/blob/master/RuleDocumentation/DscTestsPresent.md)
   - DSC resources should have DSC examples [DSCExamplesPresent](https://github.com/PowerShell/PSScriptAnalyzer/blob/master/RuleDocumentation/DscExamplesPresent.md)